 Escapism is a serious temptation.
 It seems to surround us in contemporary culture on every side.
 The denial of real problems solves nothing, and caving in to the belief that “ignorance is bliss” is an absolute denial of God’s ability to cause great change in this world.
 Building walls between yourself and a certain aspect of culture won’t make that aspect of culture go away, and it won’t inspire anyone else to bring the gospel into a certain area of culture.
 There is a caveat here that not everyone is called to do everything, THANK GOD for that!
 We each have differing gifts and abilities, and so please don’t mistake this as an argument for everyone reading to become the next revolutionary leader in social change.
 What this is an argument for is for everyone reading this to become engaged in the reality of God’s work in and through culture.

 Perhaps at this point some may be thinking “this sounds great, but I’m not Nathan, Jesus, or Jonah, so what does this mean for me?”
 That’s a fantastic question!
 You are right now involved in some area of culture.
 Maybe through a hobby, through your work, or even through your involvement and interaction with others on the internet!
 We all have aspects of culture we are a part of.
 Our membership in culture provides an opportunity to engage rather than ignore.
 Our engagement of reality as Christians is done in the name of Christ Jesus.
 It’s a tough task acknowledging the brokenness of this world, and trying to see Christ’s glory shine in some areas of culture that others may find repulsive or offensive.
 As we live in culture and in relationship with others it is good to remember that Christ’s kingdom is prevailing against the gates of hell (Matt 16:18) and through our engagement of this reality we get to participate in Christ’s awesome work in the world.
-What a privilege that the King of the universe delights in our engagement in his work in the work!
+What a privilege that the King of the universe delights in our engagement in his work!